All Rights Are Individual

 We are each as individuals defined and united by our human faculty of reason, which is the rational faculty, and the individual, no matter her color, class, gender, sex, sexual-orientation and everything else, is and always will be the smallest minority there is.

-It is the human faculty of reason, which is a feature of each and every human individual, that gives rise to the principle of rights.
+Ultimately the human faculty of reason, which is a feature of each and every human individual, is what gives rise to rights.

-It is this faculty and nothing but this faculty from which all rights derive, and for this reason rights cannot be “collective” but the polar opposite: rights are by definition a product only of individuals — each and every single individual human being.
+For this reason, rights cannot be “collective” since rights are by definition a product only of individuals — each and every single one of us.

 In fact, the term “individual rights,” like the term “human rights,” is a redundancy — a tautology, as the philosophers like to say, or pleonasm.

-Yet it is a redundancy and tautological-pleonasm of the direst necessity now — now more than ever, I think, because the actual meaning of the term “rights” has become so precariously misunderstood and perverted, beyond all recognition and perhaps, I fear, beyond all repair.
+Yet it is a redundancy and tautological-pleonasm of the direst necessity now — now more than ever, when the actual meaning of the term “rights” has become perverted and totally misunderstood.

 “Only individuals exist,” wrote philosopher and economist Ludwig von Mises.
 “Collectives consist of nothing but individuals.
 Only the individual thinks.
 Only the individual acts … All rights are rights of individuals.”

-The terms “negative rights” and “negative liberties” — and they too are synonymous — refers to the fact that your “negative rights” and “negative liberties” impose no obligations or burdens upon others except those of a “negative” type: each individual must abstain from infringing the equal rights of other individuals.
+The terms “negative rights” and “negative liberties” are so-named because they refer to the fact that your “negative rights” and “negative liberties” impose no obligations or burdens upon others except those of a “negative” type: each individual must refrain or abstain from infringing the equally held rights of others.

-There are no such things as “positive rights.”
+Because there are no such things as “positive rights,” because positive rights are non-compossible.

-The term positive rights is a made-up term meant to negate the actual meaning of “rights” — a tactic in the interminable war waged against the philosophical and factually true concept of actual rights.
+The term positive rights is a neologism meant to negate the actual meaning of “rights” — a tactic in the interminable war waged against the philosophical and factually true concept of actual rights.

 The term “positive rights” — which to the day is used all the time by politicians, lawyers, judges, bureaucrats — is in actuality a total contradiction in terms.